RadutRares/RadutRares.github.io/README.md

-# RadutRares.github.io v1.0
+# RadutRares.github.io v1.1

-# Currently being fixed up
+This is my personal website